Carnival Cruise Line shares important news for parents, families

 It's easier, however, if you and everyone else in your traveling party has a passport.
 That makes getting on the ship easier as you simply have to have your passport scanned in the terminal and it makes getting off the ship exceptionally easy as many Florida ports have automated the process.

 When you get off Royal Caribbean's (RCL) new Icon of the Seas at Terminal A in Miami, you simply walk up to a facial recognition machine that identifies you.
-If it does not flag you for additional screenings, then it simply tells you to work forward and you;re done.
+If it does not flag you for additional screenings, then it simply tells you to walk forward and you're done.

 Passports, however, are not the only document many cruisers need.
 That's something Carnival Brand Ambassador John Heald posted about on his popular Facebook page.